 Johnson & Johnson has medicines to drive future growth, including Stelara and Tremfya immunology drugs and the Darzalex prostate cancer medication.
 J&J is also the developer of a vaccine that was declared effective against Covid-19.

-Despite occasional corrections, Johnson & Johnson shares have been in an uptrend since as far back as 1985, so this stock has been kind to shareholders.
+Despite occasional corrections, Johnson & Johnson shares have been in an uptrend since as far back as 1985, so this growth stock has been kind to long term investors.

 4. Gilead Sciences [GILD]

 Gilead Sciences is a research-based American biomedical company.
 In October 2020, the US Food and Drug Administration (FDA) approved the company's remdesivir antiviral drug to treat patients with Covid-19 who required hospitalization.